MOT brake guide

 • 4Look for brake fluid leaks or oily contamination near wheels.

-• 5Do not ignore brake warning lights or warning messages.
+• 5Do not ignore brake warning lights or dashboard messages.

-• 6Have brakes inspected before the MOT if there is any noise or poor braking feel.
+• 6Have the brakes inspected before the MOT if there is noise, vibration or poor braking feel.

 Can brake discs also fail the MOT?

 Brake pads and discs should be judged together.
-Replacing pads on badly worn or damaged discs may not solve the underlying braking problem.
+New pads fitted to badly worn, scored or damaged discs may not perform properly and may lead to further repair costs.

 Brake pad replacement cost before MOT